Exact finite-dimensional description for networks of globally coupled spiking neurons: Ott-Antonsen manifold and its stability

 From Eqs.~\eqref{eq:Qys} it is obvious that $y=0$ is a solution.
 The manifold $\{y=0\}$ is invariant, and on it the variable $s$ becomes irrelevant because, as it follows from Eq.~\eqref{eq:zn}, the order parameters are just powers of the variable $Q$: $Z_n=Q^n$.
 This manifold is thus completely described by the complex variable $Q$, and hence is two-dimensional.
 It has first been identified by Ott and Antonsen~\cite{Ott-Antonsen-08}, who subsequently demonstrated that, in the case of heterogeneous oscillators $\omega_j\neq\omega_k$ with common forcing $h_j=h$, it is attractive in the time-asymptotic limit~\cite{Ott-Antonsen-09,ott2010comment}.
 Due to the relation $Z_n=Q^n$, the distribution $P(v,t)$ of phases $\theta$ on the so-called OA manifold follows a wrapped Cauchy distribution (a.k.a.\ Poisson kernel).

 In terms of the variables $\Phi,\lambda,\sigma$, the OA manifold corresponds to $\{\lambda=0\}$ and on it the dynamics are fully captured by the variable $\Phi = \pi R - i V$.
-Noteworthy, for $\lambda=0$ the distribution of voltages $v$ is a Cauchy-Lorentz one, thus in this context one calls the OA manifold also the Lorentzian manifold~\cite{montbrio_pazo_roxin_2015}.
-The dynamics of neural populations on the OA, or Lorentzian, manifold has been explored in a variety of setups, building primarily on the original results in Refs.~\cite{Luke-Barreto-So-13,So-Luke-Barreto-14,Laing_2014,montbrio_pazo_roxin_2015,laing_2015}.
+For $\lambda=0$, the voltages $v$ follow a Cauchy-Lorentz distribution, so in this context one calls the OA manifold also the Lorentzian manifold~\cite{montbrio_pazo_roxin_2015}.
+The dynamics of neural populations on the OA, or Lorentzian, manifold has been explored in a variety of setups, building primarily on the original results in Refs.~\cite{Luke-Barreto-So-13,So-Luke-Barreto-14,Laing-14,montbrio_pazo_roxin_2015,laing_2015}.
 Time-asymptotic attractiveness of the Lorentzian manifold was later proven in \cite{pietras_daffertshofer_2016}.